-8.5 WATER CONSERVATION AND DEMAND MANAGEMENT (NON REVENUE WATER
+8.5 WATER CONSERVATION AND DEMAND MANAGEMENT (NON REVENUE WATER)

 The Department of Water and Sanitation requested the municipalities to reduce water loss due to water scarcity in the country and also limited resources for providing water.
-Water loss is being attributed to ageing infrastructure, and poor operations and maintenance of the water schemes.
-During 2015/16 financial year, Umzinyathi District Municipality received funding from COGTA and DWS to implement an intervention with the aim of reducing water loss.
-Through the funding provided, the municipality first implemented the intervention at Endumeni Municipality where pressure reducing valves were installed due to high water pressure which was leading to the burst of pipes, 40% - 50% water loss was being experience under Endumeni Municipality.
+Water loss is being attributed to ageing infrastructure, and poor operations and maintenance of the water schemes as well as vandalism and illegal connections which have been increasing over the years.